Beilong-Tang/CS401_HW2/test/README.md

 We can choose between `"/ml_data/2023_spotify_ds1.csv"` and `"/ml_data/2023_spotify_ds2.csv"`.
 Note that all the datasets should be put in `/home/beilong/project2-pv2` for access because of PVC.

-After modification, I then run the `keep_request.py` to keep sending request to the server.
+After modification, I then run the `keep_request.sh` to keep sending request to the server.
 And if the dataset change is triggered then the `ml_generate` should also be triggered, leading to an updated `model_date` in the response.

+Note that, in order to let k8s rerun the rules_generator task, a specific identifier should be added at the back of `name`
+to make sure that k8s builds a new pod for this task.
+Otherwise, nothing is going to happen.